-As the 2011 tax filing deadlines approach, taxpayers everywhere are extremely busy putting off their tax return preparation.
-If that sounds like you, or if you have a particularly hairy tax return, the IRS will allow you to apply for an extension of up to six months.
+As the tax filing deadlines approach, taxpayers everywhere are busy filing their taxes at the last minute.
+If that sounds like you, or if you have a particularly complex tax return, the IRS allows taxpayers to apply for an extension of up to six months for free.

-When you are finished filling out Form 4868, you may file it electronically just as you would file a tax return.
-You should get an acknowledgement within 24-48 hours of filing to tell you whether the IRS has accepted or rejected your application for extension.
+When you are finished filling out Form 4868, you may file it electronically with TaxSlayer just as you would file a tax return.
+You should get an acknowledgment within 24-48 hours of filing to tell you whether the IRS has accepted or rejected your application for extension.

-You can pay your income taxes either by credit card, or by printing out the form and mailing a check to the IRS.
+Pay your income taxes with your extension directly from your bank account with electronic withdrawal, by credit card, or by printing out the form and mailing a check or money order to the IRS.

 For more information on filing an extension with TaxSlayer, read How Do I Complete My Federal Extension?